SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/2-MethodsAndBytecode/methodsbytecode.md

 Control flow instructions are a family of instructions that change the sequential order in which instructions naturally execute.
 In most programming languages, such instructions represent conditionals, loops, case statements.
 In Pharo, all these boil down to jump instructions, a.k.a., gotos.

 Different jump instructions are:

-- conditional jumps pop the top of the value stack and transfer the control flow to the target instruction if the value is either `true` or `false`
+- Conditional jumps pop the top of the value stack and transfer the control flow to the target instruction if the value is either `true` or `false`.
-- unconditional jumps transfer the control flow to the target instruction regardless of the values on the value stack
+- Unconditional jumps transfer the control flow to the target instruction regardless of the values on the value stack.

 #### Send and Return Instructions